bartwronski/PoissonSamplingGenerator/README.md

 Generated sequence has properties of maximizing distance for every next point from previous points in sequence.
 Therefore you can use partial sequences (for example only half or a few samples based on branching) and have proper sampling function variance.
 It could be useful for various importance sampling and temporal refinement scenarios.

+I also added an option to sort sequence for tiled cache locality if we plan to use a fixed, large number of samples and sample a large area.

 ### Usage

 Just edit the options and execute script: `python poisson.py`